 Training isn’t only crucial for getting employees quickly up to speed, though.
 It’s also important for keeping them engaged and happy in the long run: According to LinkedIn’s 2019 Workforce Learning Report, 94% of employees say that they would stay at a company longer if it simply invested in helping them learn.
-Invest in dedicated learning opportunities based on employees’ needs, including potential business process outsourcing (BPO) opportunities, and help them grow with powerful call center reporting tools that pinpoint opportunities for improvement.
+Invest in dedicated learning resources based on employees’ needs, including potential business process outsourcing (BPO) opportunities, and help them grow with powerful call center reporting tools that pinpoint opportunities for improvement.

 4. Incentivize High Performance—and Add a Bit of Fun

 Along their path toward advancement, agents should have opportunities to improve their earnings, too.
 Provide employees with a transparent, incentivized compensation structure to keep them engaged every time they log in.
 Meanwhile, bring a little bit of fun and friendly competition to the workday with regular sales competitions.
 According to Digital Market Media’s Kyle Andersson, these competitions have helped bring their remote call center workforce together on their way to incredible growth.

 “There’s a lot of things that you can do that helps with team bonding, teamwork, competition.
 We have an internal, almost social media platform, that allows us to run daily, weekly, monthly competitions.
 We’re always thinking of new ways to get our agents motivated with incentives.” – Kyle Andersson, Senior Director of Operations, Digital Market Media